malepurakesh/image_viewer/README.md

 3. The application will start displaying the images.
 4. Using arrow keys change the images.

-The application can work on both the platforms (Ubuntu & Windows)
+The application source can work on both the platforms (Ubuntu & Windows)

 The application binary will be generated using cmake files.